JaniyaClemmons/Workout-Tracker/README.md

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Install the dependencies:

     ```bash
-    cd backend
-    ```

-2. Install the dependencies:

-    ```bash
     npm install
     ```

-3. Create a `.env` file in the `backend` directory and add the following environment variables:
+3. Create a `.env` file and add the following environment variables:

     ```env
     MONGODB_URI=your_mongodb_connection_string